-The Package you are reviewing might contain elements of a number of different types, so it is helpful to be able to see at a glance the type of the element you are reviewing.
+Type as Icon types, so it is helpful to be able to see at a glance the type of the element you are reviewing.
 Select the 'Element Icon' checkbox to display an icon representing the element type, to the left of each element name.

-Change Font Sizes of display

-Across the Specification Manager view, the various display components such as parent element names, child element names, Notes/property values and column headings each have their own font size.
+Change Font Sizes of display Across the Specification Manager view, the various display components such as parent element names, child element names, Notes/property values and column headings each have their own font size.
 You can select to increase or decrease the font sizes as a set across the display, relative to the current sizes.

-Select the 'Font Size' option and either:
+Select the 'Font Size' option and either: 'Small' 'Medium' or 'Large'

-- · 'Small'

-- 'Medium' or

-- · 'Large'